jsam/fuseline/docs/for-developers/broker-api.md

 ``token`` and/or ``username`` if required for cloning.
 In other words the fields ``name``, ``url`` and ``workflows`` are mandatory while everything under ``credentials`` is optional.

+The broker parses this payload into a ``RepositoryInfo`` object which inherits from ``Body`` so the Swagger docs list all required fields.

 Example request::